torvalds/linux/Documentation/process/email-clients.rst

 Mutt (TUI)
 **********

-Plenty of Linux developers use ``mutt``, so it must work pretty well.
+Plenty of GNU/Linux developers use ``mutt``, so it must work pretty well.

 Mutt doesn't come with an editor, so whatever editor you use should be used in a way that there are no automatic linebreaks.
 Most editors have